Rivian Automotive (RIVN) Gains As Market Dips: What You Should Know

-Rivian Automotive will be looking to display strength as it nears its next earnings release, which is expected to be May 9, 2023.
-On that day, Rivian Automotive is projected to report earnings of -$1.50 per share, which would represent a year-over-year decline of 4.9%.
-Our most recent consensus estimate is calling for quarterly revenue of $684.09 million, up 620.09% from the year-ago period.
+Investors will be hoping for strength from Rivian Automotive as it approaches its next earnings release, which is expected to be May 9, 2023.
+The company is expected to report EPS of -$1.51, down 5.59% from the prior-year quarter.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $686.82 million, up 622.96% from the year-ago period.

-For the full year, our Zacks Consensus Estimates are projecting earnings of -$5.52 per share and revenue of $4.21 billion, which would represent changes of +12.93% and +154.22%, respectively, from the prior year.
+Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of -$5.51 per share and revenue of $4.19 billion.
+These totals would mark changes of +13.09% and +152.98%, respectively, from last year.

 Investors might also notice recent changes to analyst estimates for Rivian Automotive.
-These revisions help to show the ever-changing nature of near-term business trends.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 Research indicates that these estimate revisions are directly correlated with near-term share price momentum.
 To benefit from this, we have developed the Zacks Rank, a proprietary model which takes these estimate changes into account and provides an actionable rating system.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Over the past month, the Zacks Consensus EPS estimate remained stagnant.
+Over the past month, the Zacks Consensus EPS estimate has moved 0.25% higher.
 Rivian Automotive is currently a Zacks Rank #3 (Hold).

 The Automotive - Domestic industry is part of the Auto-Tires-Trucks sector.
-This group has a Zacks Industry Rank of 106, putting it in the top 43% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 106, which puts it in the top 43% of all 250+ industries.

 Make sure to utilize Zacks.com to follow all of these stock-moving metrics, and more, in the coming trading sessions.